ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Edit the variables in the 'config' file (located in ``./util/gdas_init``) for your experiment:

      * **EXTRACT_DIR**  - Directory where data extracted from HPSS is stored.
      * **EXTRACT_DATA** - Set to 'yes' to extract data from HPSS.
 If data has been extracted and is located in EXTRACT_DIR, set to 'no'.
+On 's4' this step can't be run.
+Instead, the data must be pulled from another machine.
      * **RUN_CHGRES**   - To run chgres, set to 'yes'.
 To extract data only, set to 'no'.
      * **yy/mm/dd/hh**  - The year/month/day/hour of your desired experiment.
 Currently, does not support pre-ENKF GFS data, prior to 2012 May 21 00z.
 Use two digits.
      * **LEVS**         - Number of hybrid levels plus 1.
 To run with 64 levels, set LEVS to 65.